LFA-REAL System to Improve Health and Quality of Life

-LFA-REAL is a two part system, based on a series of simple questions and observations, to determine a treatment’s impact on the patient’s health and daily life.
-One set of questions and observations is designed for clinicians and the other set of questions is designed for patients.
-Once approved for clinical use, the LFA-REAL system will enable healthcare providers to make evidence based and targeted treatment decisions, allowing for overall as well as organ specific disease assessment.
+The LFA-REAL™ system is a two part system, based on a series of simple questions and observations, to determine a treatment’s impact on the patient’s health and daily life.
+One set of questions and observations, known as a Clinician Reported Outcome measure (ClinRO), is designed for clinicians and the other set of questions, known as a Patient Reported Outcome measure (PRO) is designed for patients.
+Once approved for clinical use, the LFA-REAL™ system will enable healthcare providers to make evidence based and targeted treatment decisions, allowing for overall as well as organ specific disease assessment.
 It will be designed so that it’s easy to access, using web and mobile applications.
-Measurement systems like LFA-REAL are commonly used for other diseases, but do not exist for lupus.
-The system is currently in the research and design phase of development, and is projected to be finalized by 2017.
+Measurement systems like LFA-REAL™ are commonly used for other diseases, but do not exist for lupus.
+The system is currently in the research and design phase of development.

 Potential Benefits of the LFA-REAL System

-The Lupus Foundation of America is developing LFA-REAL in collaboration with a multi-stakeholder group including top lupus experts, doctors, researchers, drug development companies, agencies of the federal government, people with lupus and health insurers.
+The Lupus Foundation of America is developing the LFA-REAL™ system in collaboration with a multi-stakeholder group including top lupus experts, doctors, researchers, drug development companies, agencies of the federal government, people with lupus and health insurers.
 The system will be designed to:

 - Provide cost-effective and efficient clinical methods to evaluate disease activity in patients with lupus so clinicians can use the most targeted treatments.